Resolution and Processing of Complaints of Discrimination

-The Food and Drug Administration (FDA) is committed to ensuring equal employment opportunity (EEO) to maintain a strong, effective, high performing public service organization.
-I pledge my unequivocal commitment to continue to carry out the FDA's long tradition of vigorously enforcing all applicable Federal EEO laws, regulations, Executive Orders, and management directives.
-Such efforts will ensure the integrity of our mission at the FDA by affording our employees the opportunity for success in the workplace and every protection under the law.
+The Food and Drug Administration (FDA) is committed to ensuring equal employment opportunity (EEO) to maintain a strong, effective, high-performing public service organization.
+I pledge my unequivocal commitment to continue to carry out FDA's duty to vigorously enforce all applicable Federal EEO laws, regulations, Executive Orders, and management directives.
+Such efforts will ensure the integrity of our mission at FDA by protecting our employees and applicants for employment from discrimination or harassment and affording them every opportunity for success in the workplace and every protection under the law.
 These important laws include Title VII of the Civil Rights Act of 1964, as amended; the Rehabilitation Act of 1973, as amended; the Age Discrimination in Employment Act of 1975; the Equal Pay Act of 1963; the Genetic Information Non-Discrimination Act of 2008, and the Whistleblower Protection Act (WPA) of 1989 and Whistleblower Protection Enhancement Act (WPEA) of 2012 (see stand-alone policy statement).

-The FDA will not tolerate discrimination or harassment on the bases of race, color, religion, national origin, sex (An employer who discriminates against an employee or applicant on the basis of the person's gender identity is violating the prohibition on sex discrimination contained in Title VII of the Civil Rights Act of 1964, according to an opinion issued on April 20 by the Equal Employment Opportunity Commission [EEOC]), age, disability, genetic information, sexual orientation (while not covered under Title VII, sexual orientation is a prohibited basis of discrimination under Executive Order 13087 and HHS/FDA policies), or retaliation for opposing discriminatory practices and/or participating in the discrimination complaint process.
-This also applies to all personnel practices and terms and conditions of employment, including recruitment, hiring, promotions, transfers, reassignments, training, career development, benefits, and separation.
-FDA is further committed to providing reasonable accommodation(s) to all qualified individuals with disabilities, and for religious practices, as provided by the applicable laws and procedures.
+FDA will not tolerate discrimination or harassment on the bases of race, color, religion, national origin, sex, gender identity and/or gender expression, sexual orientation, pregnancy, age, disability, genetic information, or retaliation for opposing discriminatory practices and/or participating in the discrimination complaint process.
+This applies to all personnel practices and terms and conditions of employment, including recruitment, hiring, promotions, transfers, reassignments, training, career development, benefits, and separation.
+FDA is further committed to providing reasonable accommodation(s) to all qualified individuals with disabilities and for religious practices, as provided by the applicable laws and procedures.

 The EEO Complaint Process

 As the Commissioner of Food and Drugs, I have further made it my priority to ensure that all of FDA's employees, applicants, contract employees, clients, customers, and anyone doing business with FDA are not subject to harassment.
-Harassment is a form of prohibited discrimination just as the other bases covered by Title VII, and will not be tolerated.
+Harassment is a form of prohibited discrimination under any of the bases covered by Title VII and will not be tolerated.

 The following defines what constitutes harassment:

-Harassment is any unwelcome, hostile, or offensive conduct instigated on the bases of race, color, religion, national origin, sex, sexual orientation, age, or disability that interferes with an individual's performance or creates an intimidating, hostile or offensive environment.
+Harassment is any unwelcome, hostile, or offensive conduct instigated on the bases of race, color, religion, national origin, sex, sexual orientation, gender identity or gender expression, pregnancy, age, or disability that interferes with an individual's performance or creates an intimidating, hostile or offensive environment.

 Sexual harassment is a form of sex discrimination that involves unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: (1) submission to or rejection of such conduct is made either explicitly or implicitly a term or condition of one's employment, or (2) submission to or rejection of such conduct by a person is used as a basis for career or employment decisions affecting that person, or (3) such conduct interferes with an individual's performance or creates an intimidating, hostile or offensive environment.